joaoanes/devops-workshop-pub/slides/day1/3ssh.md

 # SSH Key Authentication
 <VClickList>

-- To access a system via SSH, your public key must be in the `~/.ssh/authorized_keys` file on the server.
+- To access a system via SSH, your public key must be in the `/home/<user>/.ssh/authorized_keys` file on the server.
-- This file authorizes your private key to establish a secure connection.
+- This file authorizes your private key to login as that user.

 </VClickList>